aaronsnow/aaronsnow.github.io/_posts/2026-09-16-dadjokepostcards.md

 This was inspired by wanting to keep some multichannel #dadjoke torture going even as my kids left for summer camp or college.
 That was a few years ago and I never got around to it, but recently, when I wanted to learn how to do AI-assisted coding, this seemed like a perfect project to cut my teeth on.

-Some details about how it went and what I learned:
+Some details about how it went, what I learned, and what it has to do with government digital services:

 <!--more-->